Without traction, you don’t have a business.

 - Apple advertising

 Niche ad networks: focus on smaller sites that fit certain audience demographics.

 The last approach to display ads is to talk to site owners and ask them to display an ad on their websites.
 If you know precisely where your audience hangs out, then you can do that.

 First, you need to understand which ads work in your industry, so look at what your competitors are running.
 MixRank and Adbeat do just that.
 Alexa and Quantcast can help you determine who visits the sites that feature your competitors’ ads.
 Then you can determine whether a site’s audience is the right fit for you.

-Use social ads to create content that teach or entertain, since that’s the reason why people go to these websites.
+Use social ads to create content that teaches or entertains, since that’s the reason why people go to these websites.
 You can also use these ads to promote organic content.
 If the content is good, it gets retweeted.
-As such, social ads are like helping a fire to start, and it should be treated this way.
+Social ads are like helping a fire to start and they should be treated this way.